Employers NIC Calculator

 Employer NICs apply to several employee benefits.
 It is determined by the benefits provided.

 Class 1 NICs are collected through PAYE.
 Several "trivial benefits" worth less than £50 are usually exempt.
-Directors of business with five or fewer shareholders cannot get more than £300 in nominal benefits in a tax year.
+Directors of businesses with five or fewer shareholders cannot get more than £300 in nominal benefits in a tax year.

 Employer National Insurance contributions can be difficult to understand.
 Most businesses use payroll software or a payroll agency to manage this.